Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

   <b>Utilization factor</b>
   <br>If the above logic circuit completely fits in the core area, and there is no space left to place the other cells, then the utilization factor is 100%.
-  <br>if U.F = 0.8 that means 80% is used for placing the cells and 20% is used for routing.
+  <br> If U.F = 0.8 that means 80% is used for placing the cells and 20% is used for routing.

   ![photo_2024-03-20_00-36-44](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/e51befee-57fb-461c-ad95-7de824967579)
-  Ideally the utilization factor should be 0.5 or 0.6.
+  Ideally, the utilization factor should be 0.5 or 0.6.

   <b>Aspect Ratio</b>
-  <br>It is defined as the ratio of height and width of core.
+  <br>It is defined as the ratio of height and width of the core.
   <br>if <b>A.R>1</b>-- height > width
   <br>if <b>A.R<1</b>-- height < width
   <br>if <b>A.R=1</b>-- square shape